groupoasys/flexanalytics/documentation/index.rst

 ==========================================
 `FlexAnalytics`  is an ERC Starting Grant project led by `Juan M. Morales`_, and developed by his research group `OASYS`_.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 755705).

-This project aims to provide data-driven methodologies to paradigmatic problems in power systems operations in the context of smart grids.
+This project aims to provide data-driven methodologies for paradigmatic problems in power systems operations in the context of smart grids.

 .. image:: _static/erc_logo.png